stevencnix/Plugin_Manager/README.md

 ## About Plugin Manager

 Plugin Manager is a little Python library I created based off of Michael Cotterell Simple Python Plugin Manager.
 I have changed a significant bit of how it works and updated it to work with Python 3.7 using more appropriate Python libraries.
 I originally tried forking off of his project, but ran into some issues.
-I have decided to keep use of his copy write license since it is still similar in many ways.
+I have decided to keep use of his copywrite license since it is still similar in many ways.
 Plugin Manager lets you create a plugins directory with which it will load all .py files inside of it.
 You then can load all of them or specific ones by name.
 I have found this to be very useful in my projects and I hope it will help you as well.

 ## Usage